 Selecting VA approved homes is relatively simple when you know which properties are eligible.
-The financing obtained through this program is extremely beneficial and can save homeowners thousands of dollars.
+The financing that you can obtain through this program is extremely beneficial and can save you thousands of dollars.

 Of course, you may only want to consider using this financing if you can actually purchase the home of your dreams.

-Nothing beats the excitement of walking up to the front door of a house you’re proud of and knowing that it belongs to you.
+Nothing beats the excitement of walking up to the front door of a house you’re proud of.
+Knowing that it belongs to you is priceless.
 Could you reasonably purchase this type of property under the guise of a VA approved home?

-Before you get too far into your home search, you need to know these key things about what types of properties are eligible for a VA home loan.
+Before you get too far into your home search, you need to know what types of properties are eligible for a VA home loan.

 What Property Types are Eligible for a VA Loan

 You may be surprised by the wide variety of homes that are eligible for purchase with a VA home loan.
-There aren’t many types of properties that are excluded from what can be purchased with this financing.
+There aren’t many types of properties that are excluded from what can you purchase with this financing.

 The main guideline is that they must all meet the minimum property requirements.